pomm-project/Foundation/README.md

 ## Query manager and converter system.

-With Foundation, performing a query and return a converted result iterator is performed by the `QueryManager` client.
+With Foundation, performing a query and returning a converted result iterator is performed by the `QueryManager` client.

 ```php
 <?php